 March 18, 2020

-Located in Ames, Iowa, the new poultry teaching and research farm replaces older buildings on site that dated back to the 1960’s.
-Now fully modernized, the state-of-the-art building will create opportunities for cutting edge research and hands-on learning experiences that could never have been achieved before.
+Located in Ames, Iowa, the new poultry teaching and research farm replaces older buildings on site that date back to the 1960’s.
+Now fully modernized, the state-of-the-art building will create opportunities for cutting-edge research and hands-on learning experiences that could never have been achieved before.
 In addition, it will allow versatility and adaptability to changing needs of the industry, and help address the challenges and opportunities in feeding the world.

 According to the Iowa State University College of Agriculture and Life Sciences, the facility will accommodate education and research for several areas including housing systems, nutrition, food safety and microbiology, flock behavior, genetics, health and welfare, and environmental issues, including waste management.
 Its special features include:

 - Dedicated areas for poultry housing and egg processing set up with the latest equipment for students to study and practice contemporary egg production methods